ccorcos/meteor-swipe/README.md

 ## To Do

+- refactor
 - mouseup when touching a swipe-control?
 - iron router page control not entirely working
 - animated transitions snap on the first one

+## Tests

+- 3 pages circular swipe
+  - make sure you done see the pages wrap around behind
+- drop page after transition
+  - make sure the swipe finishes and you dont see the background or snap
+- create page an transition on trigger
+  - cannot swipe, but the page is creates on swipe
+- next page trigger button
+  - and touch/control buttons in general
+  - touch doesn't register when swiping
+- no swiping from element
+- vertical scrolling
+- iron router integration
+  - landing page
+  - change url without triggering actions

 ## Getting Started